 - 17. Related traffic violations

-1. Do motorcyclists have to wear helmets in Nevada?
+1. Do I have to wear motorcycle helmets in Nevada?

 Yes.
 Nevada motorcycle helmet law requires motorcyclists and moped drivers on public roadways to wear “protective headgear securely fastened on the head” that fits U.S. Department of Transportation standards.
-And if the motorcycle or moped has no transparent windscreen, riders are also required to wear protective goggles, glasses, or face shields.
+If the motorcycle or moped has no transparent windscreen, you are also required to wear protective

 Note that drivers and passengers of motorcycles or mopeds are required to wear helmets.
-And it makes no difference if they are driving slowly or there is no traffic.1
+It makes no difference if you are driving slowly or there is no traffic.1

 1.1.
 Helmet standards

-Motorcyclists can still be cited for an NRS 486.231 violation if their helmets do not meet the following standards as outlined by the Nevada Department of Transportation (DOT) and National Highway Traffic Safety Administration (NHTSA):
+You can still be cited for an NRS 486.231 violation if your motorcycle helmet does not meet the following standards as outlined by the Nevada Department of Transportation (DOT) and National Highway Traffic Safety Administration (NHTSA):